 Ready to put your culinary skills to the test?
 If so, then look no further than our incredible selection of octopuses.
 Although you may think of fine dining restaurants or coastal getaways as the only solution to trying this oceanic mystery, there are plenty of ways to prepare this widely regarded delicacy in the comfort of your own home!
-We proudly offer two whole, uncleaned octopus that are fresh and ready for your most adventurous recipes.
+We proudly offer two - three whole, cleaned octopus that are fresh and ready for your most adventurous recipes.
 Each order is shipped straight to your doorstep in clean, dry ice so you can start cooking right away.

 Octopus may not sound very appetizing to those that have never tried it.
 Trust us, if prepared correctly, octopus can change your life for the better!
 Although it’s often confused with squid, octopus is very tender and delivers a clean culinary slate that is heavily influenced by the cooking method and seasonings you choose.
 This mouthwatering morsel can be eaten cooked or in its raw form and offers a slightly sweet flavor.
-Buy two whole, uncleaned octopus to broaden your horizons when it comes to fine dining.
+Buy two - three whole, octopus to broaden your horizons when it comes to fine dining.

-Create an unforgettable meal when you choose our two whole, uncleaned octopus for a festive celebration, special occasion, or your usual family get together.
+Create an unforgettable meal when you choose our whole, cleaned octopuses for a festive celebration, special occasion, or your usual family get together.
 Using your favorite recipes, you can explore bold ways to try octopus like you’ve never experienced before.
 Just remember – octopus must be cleaned and tenderized to ensure proper preparation.
 Tenderizing is as easy as simmering in a combination of water and your choice of wine for a few hours.
 If you have any questions about our hard-to-find seafood specialties, please contact a Robert Wholey Company expert today for further assistance.

 Grilled Octopus Italiano